 Used wisely, and in conjunction with other balanced dietary steps, protein bars can be very effective.
 They can augment a demanding diet, and help fill important protein gaps.
 They can also be quite effective at providing a healthy meal replacement in times when another good option is not available.
 Protein also helps you feel full, something that enables you to prevent urges to eat poor food choices.

-This point is an important one – some protein bars are meant to be snacks or pick-me-ups, and others are actually intended to be meal replacements.
+This point is an important point to keep in mind – some protein bars are meant to be snacks or pick-me-ups, and others are actually intended to be meal replacements.
 Know which one you are buying, and use it tactically at the right times for you.
+What we know is that the makers of all snack bars are very good at marketing, meaning that you need to be a smarter consumer if you are going to consume these regularly.

 Protein bars are especially beneficial for people who actively work out, are training for a race or triathlon, or are into body building etc. because an added source of protein is welcome in their fitness regime.